hadley/adv-r/Namespaces.md

     # function (x)
     # dim(x)[1L]

-What happens if we create out own dim method?
+What happens if we create our own dim method?
 Does `dim` break?

     dim <- function(x) c(1, 1)
     dim(mtcars)